 The Rum House: The Best Caribbean Cuisine

-You can find this break from reality on 3128 Magazine St.
+You can find this break from reality at 3128 Magazine St.

 Katie’s Restaurant and Bar

-Named after the founder’s grandmother, Katie’s Restaurant and Bar offers Cajun and Creole cuisines at reasonable prices.
-As a family-operated, old school restaurant, Katie’s has been featured in:
+Named after the founder’s grandmother, Katie’s Restaurant and Bar offers Cajun family traditions and Creole cuisines at reasonable prices.
+As a family-operated, old-school restaurant, Katie’s has been featured in:

 - Diners Drive-Ins & Dives